-222. Basic Skills Laboratory - This course will develop introductory healthcare psychomotor, critical thinking, and prioritization skills through laboratory practice.
+222. Basic Skills Laboratory - This course will develop introductory healthcare psychomotor skills through laboratory practice.
 Application of selected skills may occur in the community setting.
 Laboratory, one 3-hour session per week and 3 hours of independent study/skills practice per week for a half semester.
 Prerequisites or corequisites include Biology 222 and admission to the nursing major.
 Open to non-nursing majors by permission of the chairperson.